abdussalam-mustapha/tatum_Maxi_Project/README.md

 ## Features

-- **Multi-Chain Support**: Track balances across Ethereum, Polygon,Optimism, Arbitrage, Avalanche and Solana
+- **Multi-Chain Support**: Track balances across Ethereum, Polygon,Optimism, Arbitrum, Avalanche and Solana
 - **Real-Time Portfolio**: View total USD value and chain-by-chain breakdown
 - **Token Holdings**: See all ERC-20 and SPL tokens in your wallets
 - **Responsive Design**: Works seamlessly on desktop and mobile devices